J. L. Austin: Performative utterance

 According to Austin, a "performative utterance" refers to the action of "performing" or "doing" a certain action; for example, when people say "I promise to do so and so", they are generating the action of making a promise by so speaking.
 If this is accomplished without any flaw (in this case: if the promise is fulfilled), the performative utterance is "happy" or "felicitous"; if, on the other hand, one fails to do as promised, it is "unhappy", or "infelicitous".
 Notice that performative utterance is not truth-valuable; i.e., the judgements "true" and "false" do not apply.

 Austin variously opposes different categories of utterance in order to analyze the differences, or lack thereof, between them: explicit vs. implicit or inexplicit performatives; explicit performatives vs. primitive or primary utterances or performatives; and pure performatives vs. half-descriptive vs. descriptive utterances.

-In How to Do Things With Words (edited by J. O. Urmson & Marina Sbisà), which records Austin's lectures on this topic, examples are offered for each of these distinctions:
+In How to Do Things With Words (edited by J. O. Urmson and Marina Sbisà), which records Austin's lectures on this topic, examples are offered for each of these distinctions: